raddovan/react-redux-responsive-app/README.md

 Simple demo app, with responsive design, like boilerplate with react-router and react-redux state managment.

+- React router V6
+- React redux 7.1
+- MUI 5.5.0

-## Default styling is Material design
+## Default styling is with Material design

 https://mui.com/